20th October – 1st November 2021

 - Visit the vocational school for less-abled young people supported by Emma Slade’s charity Opening Your Heart to Bhutan and spend time experiencing their environment and daily lives, perhaps sharing your talents with them too.

 - Be enchanted by the beautiful music of the blind musician students from the training centre in Thimphu who are also supported by the charity.

-- Meet and practice with some of Emma’s teachers (depending on their schedules at the time of the tour)
+- Meet and practice with some of Emma and/or her teachers (depending on their schedules at the time of the tour)

 - Experience the generous and warmhearted hospitality of a Bhutanese family in their home

 - A variety of optional daily Mindful Yoga & Meditation sessions for all abilities to awaken our inherent kindness and joy

 Day 1 – Arrival in Guwahati airport India for an exhilarating drive through the Assam region to receive a warmhearted welcome to Bhutan at Samdrup Jongkhar.
 In the evening we will gather for our opening and grounding yoga and meditation practice.